-Implementation of Monitoring Programs for specific Environmental Indicators such as water, air, noise, waste, effluents, soil, and more.
-These are in line with Project's environmental and / or NMDC HSEMS requirements.
-Monitoring is conducted either by using Company owned equipment such as, in-situ water quality sensors, noise meter, dust meter, and illumination meter; or through external ESMA approved Laboratories for soil, sediments effluent and air quality testing.
-Examples of such monitoring programs were undertaken in Khalifa Port and Delma Port Projects, as well as Hail& Ghasha Project, and NMDC base.
+Implementation of monitoring programs for specific environmental indicators such as water, air, noise, waste, effluents, soil, etc. in line with project's environmental requirements and NMDC Environmental Management System requirements (applicable on projects, offices and vessels).

+Monitoring were conducted by using Company owned equipment such as, in-situ water quality sensors, noise meter, dust meter, illumination meter and GPS; or through external laboratories for soil, sediments effluent and air quality testing.

-Inductions & Awareness
+• Inductions & Awareness

-Conducting inductions, awareness and training at Musaffah base and Project sites on relevant Environmental topics, particularly those of direct relevance to employees' day-to-day work environment, as well as and those required by projects, such as Waste Management, Marine Mammals and Reptiles Observation & Identification, Spill Prevention and Control, Chemicals Handling and Storage, and Environmental Aspects of Dredging.
+Conducting inductions and training at project sites on relevant environmental topics, particularly those of direct impact on employees' day-to-day work, as required by projects such as non-hazardous / hazardous waste management, marine mammals and reptiles' observation & identification, spill prevention and control, chemicals handling and storage, and environmental aspects of dredging.